UTK8005/Voice-Cloning/README.md

 Additional Requirements-
 - The model may require a GPU to run.
 I used P400 for inference.
 You can set the gpu argument to False and check.
 - Please install TTS library before running the code.
 Use the command pip install TTS.

+The instructions to use the code has been described using comments.